 Cooper Union Grants

-Cooper Union has funds available from which awards are made to qualified students in need of aid.
-Cooper Union Grants are made possible through the income of Cooper Union endowment and the generosity of our alumni and friends who contribute to special funds.
+The Cooper Union has funds available from which awards are made to qualified students in need of aid.
+The Cooper Union grants are made possible through the income of The Cooper Union endowment and the generosity of our alumni and friends who contribute to special funds.